bsha6/parking_violations/README.md

-# Determine whether or not it's worth it to dispute a ticket
+# Can I Get Out of This Ticket?

+### Using 30+ GB of data and an XGBoost Model to recommend if you should dispute your ticket.

 ![screenshot of parking website](website_screenshot.png)